 Senator Russell’s Sweet Potato Casserole

-Calling down to Georgia’s State Capitol offices and the Culinary History Society of Georgia, nobody could comment on the gustatorial habits of Richard B. Russell, Jr. (1897 – 1971), the famous politician this much-requested dish is named for.
-(In case you need a refresher, RBR was in public office for 50 years as a legislator, governor of Georgia and U.S. Senator, was best known as national defense expert, and was proudest of his work advocating for the small farmer and for soil and water conservation.
-Russell also authored and secured passage of the National School Lunch Program in 1946.)
-But tracking down this recipe, one thing is sure: Richard Russell had a sweet tooth.
-His favorite sweetie pie of a sweet potato casserole—a mainstay going back for generations on Southern holiday tables, includes from two to three cups of sugar.
+Calling down to Georgia’s State Capitol offices and the Culinary History Society of Georgia, nobody could comment on the gustatorial habits of Richard B. Russell, Jr. (1897 – 1971), the politician this much-requested dish is named for.
+But tracking down this recipe, one thing is sure: the man had a sweet tooth.
+This sweet potato casserole—a mainstay going back for generations on Southern holiday tables, includes from two to three cups of sugar.
 That, plus plenty of butter and pecans, makes this more of a dessert than a side dish.
 Be forewarned: the butter-crunchy pecan crust and smooth, whipped sweets beneath are addictive.

 It took a little sleuthing to find the original recipe, but I found it from Nicolette Bruner, who got it from her husband’s grandmother, Stella Roberts Russell, one of Senator Russell’s cousins.
 It has about half the butter, a quarter of the milk and a third of the sugar used in the second version I’m also publishing here, from Victoria Osteen, of Houston, TX.
 Victoria’s mom’s family comes from Georgia and says their version of the recipe goes way back on their traditional holiday menu.